 We invite proposals for open-use observations with the East Asian VLBI Network (EAVN), which is the international collaborative VLBI array between China, Korea, and Japan.
-In the 2020B semester, 8 telescopes (VERA Mizusawa 20 m, KVN 3 x 21 m, Nobeyama 45 m, Takahagi 32 m, Tianma65 m, and Nanshan 26 m) participate in the EAVN open-use program.
+In the 2021A semester, 14 telescopes (VERA 4 x 20 m, KVN 3 x 21 m, Tianma 65 m, Sheshan 25 m, Nanshan 26 m, Nobeyama 45 m, Takahagi 32 m, Hitach 32 m, and Yamaguchi 32 m) participate in the EAVN open-use program.

-The total available observation time for EAVN is up to 500 hours in the 2020B semester, while the available observing time for individual EAVN telescopes are different.
-All EAVN observations will be allocated from 1st September 2020 to 15th January 2021.
+The total available observation time for EAVN is up to 500 hours in the 2021A semester, while the available observing time for individual EAVN telescopes are different.
+All EAVN observations will be allocated between 2021 January 16 and June 15.
 Please refer to the EAVN status report on the EAVN website for more details.

-EAVN accepts target of opportunity (ToO) proposals, while Nobeyama and Takahagi cannot be included for ToO proposals.
-It is strongly recommended that ToO proposals (especially expected ToO) are submitted during the regular CfP.
-Unexpected or urgent ToO can be submitted as Director's Discretionary Time (DDT) proposals at any time.
+EAVN accepts target of opportunity (ToO) proposals.
+Note that Nobeyama cannot be included for ToO proposals.
+It is strongly recommended that ToO proposals (especially expected ToO) are submitted during the regular CfP, while unexpected or urgent ToO can be submitted as Director's Discretionary Time (DDT) proposals at any time.
 ToO proposals must include clear triggering criteria to initiate an observation.
 ToOs are valid for one year after it is approved.
 ToO proposals for DDT should follow the same way of regular call and should be submitted via the EAVN website.

 Proposals should be submitted via EAVN website.
-Proposal submission deadline is 15th June 2020, 8:00 UT.
+Proposal submission deadline is 2020 November 2 (Mon.), 8:00 UT.
 Please refer to the EAVN status report for detailed information about the proposal format.
-The designated coversheet form can be downloaded from the EAVN websites.
+The designated cover sheet form can be downloaded from the EAVN websites.